Wolf Kibel: Tel Aviv

 Still suffering from malaria and penniless, he slept on the beach.
 His only luck came when he visited a cousin, who worked as an immigration officer, who took him to a private doctor for a course of Salvarsan injections, which cured the malaria.

 A friend by the name of Popek, subsisting on a tiny dairy farm on the outskirts of Tel Aviv with his wife, took him in.
 When Kibel insisted on not imposing on their kindness and made to leave, Popek pressed upon him his saving book, with enough money for him to find a room in the city.
 Now with some means, he met many painters, becoming friends with influential painter Yitzhak Frenkel, who had spent seven years in Paris.
 Though they spent much time together, Wolf would never be a pupil of Frenkel's.

 It was in Tel Aviv that Wolf would meet his future wife Freda, and by her accounts they were an active part of a group of outspoken, highly critical and ambitious young people who preferred painting, literature, music, drama, even sport over politics.
 The artists were fanatical in their admiration for Paul Cézanne, to the point of slavish imitation.
 Kibel found this attitude dangerous and often expressed his beliefs to his friends.

 Kibel had great admiration for Marc Chagall, whose work he considered to be a highlight of contemporary painting.
 He also came into contact with the work of Henri Matisse and was impressed by his skilled formalism.

 Kibel's chief media in Tel Aviv were watercolour and black and white drawing, requiring extreme control, since it dries quickly and mistakes are difficult to correct.
 This was also by financial necessity, since oil paints were more expensive.
 Kibel would only start painting in oils when a certain Dr. Zlockisty volunteered to supply the necessary materials.
 He met the famous Hebrew poet Hayim Nahman Bialik, who patronised his work.
 They became firm friends.

 After four years in Palestine, Kibel passed the citizenship examination in Hebrew and became a Palestinian citizen.
 He had been stateless since birth.
 Coincidentally, an affidavit arrived from his brother Sam, who had settled in Cape Town, South Africa.
 The affidavit gave him permission to live in the Union of South Africa.
-Kibel's brother did not know he had a wife, and Freda left for Krakow in December 1928 where she gave birth to their first child.
+Kibel's brother did not know he had a wife, and Freda left for Kraków in December 1928 where she gave birth to their first child.